Standby Generator Buying Guide

-In the first few hours of a blackout, the first things to go are your food at home and productivity at work, beyond that and your safety may be at risk.
-Getting a standby generator is a no-brainer and easily one of the best investments you can make for your home or business.
+When a power outage strikes, the first things to go are the food in your fridge and productivity at work.
+Beyond that and your safety may be at risk.
+That's why getting a standby generator for home backup power is a no-brainer and easily one of the best investments you can make for your home or business.

-During a power outage, your generator will automatically power hard-wired necessities, even if you're away such as:
+During a power outage, your standby generator will automatically power hard-wired necessities, including:

 Regarded for their low price tag, ease of installation, and serviceability, the standard home standby generator will be your best bet for small to medium-sized homes.